kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## GraphXR

 [GraphXR](https://www.kineviz.com/) enables graph exploration in virtual reality (VR).
+Utilizing GraphXR, we display the combined two webcam streams as a 3D skeleton of **nodes** that are connected by **edges** in an interactive virtual 3D graph space, and provides a powerful set of tools to explore and modify the data.

 [![Graph XR 3D AI Demo](https://user-images.githubusercontent.com/60201466/128616725-f2466cff-8234-403c-94d1-261a12eaa2c3.png)
 ](https://www.youtube.com/watch?v=mi5JO6QNtEQ)

-GraphXR displays the combined two webcam streams as a 3D skeleton of **nodes** that are connected by **edges** in an interactive virtual 3D graph space, and provides a powerful set of tools to explore and modify the data.

 **How to run collected data in GraphXR**

-If you want to visualize the csv data you collected in 3D, you can input your data to [Kineviz GraphXR](https://www.kineviz.com/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8gQj_BLHfVHzERnLd8sHldIo0SXmMglRqNBq2CgklB5mUINKPAXDQxoCm38QAvD_BwE).
+To visualize data in 3D environment, we input CSV files to [Kineviz GraphXR](https://www.kineviz.com/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8gQj_BLHfVHzERnLd8sHldIo0SXmMglRqNBq2CgklB5mUINKPAXDQxoCm38QAvD_BwE).

 Follow these steps: